iCliniq Logo

 This process of converting glucose to glycogen by insulin and then the glycogen to glucose by glucagon keeps the blood sugar levels within the normal range, which is necessary for healthy physiological functions.

-Type 1 diabetes is an autoimmune condition where the patient's own immune system attacks the cells in the pancreas that produce insulin.
-As a result, the pancreas will produce little to no insulin, thereby throwing off the blood sugar balance in the body, which is dangerous.
+Type 1 diabetes is an autoimmune condition in which the patient's immune system attacks the cells in the pancreas that produce insulin.
+As a result, the pancreas produces little to no insulin, which can be dangerous because it throws off the blood sugar balance in the body.
 Although type 1 diabetes often has an early onset, it can affect people at any age.

 A few symptoms of type 1 diabetes are-